twfraley/JobSite/README.md

 From the terminal, run `$ createdb jobsite` and wait for confirmation that postgres has spun up a new database.

 Once your postgres database is up and running, create a new file (still in the root) named `.env` and add this line to the file: `DATABASE_URL=postgres://localhost:5432/jobsite`.
 If you want to run in Debug mode, also add: `DEBUG=True`.
-There are other .env variables you'll need for the AWS E3 storage to work, but those are secret.
-Ask me for them if you need them.
+There are other .env variables you'll need for the Django app and AWS E3 storage to work, but those are secret.
+Ask me for them.

 Once .env is saved, run (still in the root) `$ ./manage.py migrate` to run migrations.